 - On September 18, 1777, fearing that the approaching British army would seize and melt the Liberty Bell for ammunition, 200 cavalrymen transported the iconic symbol of freedom by caravan from the Philadelphia State House to the basement of the Zion Reformed Church in Allentown, where it remained until the British finally left in June of 1778.

 - Now the largest city in Pennsylvania, Philadelphia served as the nation’s capital from 1790 until a permanent capital was established in Washington, D.C., in 1800.
 Both the Declaration of Independence and the U.S. Constitution were signed in Philadelphia.

 - In July of 1952, Jonas Salk developed the first polio vaccine from the killed virus at the University of Pittsburgh.
-First tested on himself and his family, the vaccine was made available nation-wide a few years later, which reduced the number of polio cases from nearly 29,000 in 1955 to less than 6,000 in 1957.
+First tested on himself and his family, the vaccine was made available nationwide a few years later.
+The vaccine reduced the number of polio cases from nearly 29,000 in 1955 to less than 6,000 in 1957.

 - In 1903, the Boston Americans and Pittsburgh Pirates competed against each other in the first official World Series of Major League Baseball at Exposition Park in Pittsburgh.
 In the best-of-nine series, Boston won five games to three.

 - The worst nuclear accident in United States history occurred on March 28, 1979, on Three Mile Island near Harrisburg.
 Caused by a series of system malfunctions and human errors, the plant’s nuclear reactor core partially melted, and thousands of residents were evacuated or fled the area, fearing exposure to radiation.